rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 | Control-C | Stop the running process (works for many, but not all) |
 | Command-K |                    Clear the window                    |

-> Whenever you quit terminal, a REALLY good habit is to ALWAYS type `exit` as the command to shut down all terminal processes, then close the terminal window with (`cmd` + `q`).
+> Whenever you quit terminal, including VS Code's built-in terminal, a REALLY good habit is to ALWAYS type `exit` as the command to shut down all terminal processes, then close the terminal window with (`cmd` + `q`).
 This will prevent extraneous processes from running in the background of your machine and taking up much needed memory!

 :computer: Additional Command Line Shortcuts for Terminal can be found [here](https://www.makeuseof.com/tag/mac-terminal-commands-cheat-sheet/).